-Staff Comment: The recreational facilities package has been evaluated by the Urban Design Section as part of this special purpose detailed site plan and was found to be inconsistently described, inadequate and not well sited.
-Generally, the recreational facilities package should contain both passive and active and indoor and outdoor facilities.
-Additionally, it should provide opportunities for all age residents in the subdivision and the recreational facilities should be well distributed throughout the development so that some recreational facilities are in easy reach of all residents in the subdivision.
+Comment: The recreational facilities package has been evaluated by the Urban Design Section as part of this special-purpose detailed site plan and was found to be inconsistently described, inadequate, and not well-sited.
+Generally, the recreational facilities package should contain passive and active, indoor and outdoor facilities.
+Additionally, it should provide opportunities for residents of all ages in the subdivision, and the recreational facilities should be well distributed throughout the development so that some recreational facilities are in easy reach of all residents in the subdivision.

-A recommended condition below suggests that the description of recreational facilities in the special purpose detailed site plan be made consistent, be augmented to include three tot lots and two multiage lots and be resited to be well distributed throughout the subdivision and adjacent to open space and the residences that it serves instead of adjacent to commercial use and parking lots.
+A recommended condition below would require that the description of recreational facilities in the special-purpose detailed site plan be made consistent, be augmented to include three tot lots and two multi-age lots, and be re-sited to be well distributed throughout the subdivision and adjacent to open space and the residences that it serves instead of adjacent to commercial use and parking lots.
 The recreational package would include:

 - a two-story, 5,000-square-foot community center building;

 - 336 linear feet of the Cabin Branch master plan trail;

 - an aerator fountain in the stormwater management pond;

 - five seating areas;

 - a swimming pool;

 - a plaza;

 - enhanced landscaping to include ornamental plantings;

-- a trellis:
+- a trellis;

 - a pedestrian trail around the stormwater management ponds 1 and 2 (1,976 linear feet, comprised of 1,065 linear feet of 8-foot asphalt trail, 786 linear feet of 10-foot asphalt trail and 120 linear feet of 8-foot asphalt connector trail);

-- A market corner pavilion;
+- a market corner pavilion;

 - ancillary parking;

 - three tot lots;

 - two pre-teen lots

 - 10. The applicant and the applicant's heirs, successors, and/or assignees shall provide on-site private, recreational facilities to be determined during the review of the special-purpose detailed site plan.
 Private and public recreational facilities shall be reviewed as a package, acknowledge the contribution of \$3,500 per dwelling unit, and determine the total expenditures for the package.
 Or as modified by any subsequent revisions to CSP-07004.

-Staff Comment: As described above as comment regarding Condition 9, the recreational facilities package has been evaluated by the Urban Design Section as part of this special purpose detailed site plan and were found to be inconsistently described, inadequate and poorly sited.
-A recommended condition below would augment, more consistently describe and resite the recreational facilities.
+Comment: As described above as in the comment regarding 9, the recreational facilities package has been evaluated by the Urban Design Section as part of this special-purpose detailed site plan and was found to be inconsistently described, inadequate, and poorly sited.
+A recommended condition below would augment, more consistently describe, and re-site the recreational facilities.
 Regarding the private and public recreational facilities being reviewed as a package, the applicant must make a contribution of \$3,500 per dwelling unit.
-However, in order to be able to be able to find conformance with the requirements of the relevant preliminary plan of subdivision, this requirement has been brought forward to the Recommendation Section of this report as a condition recommended by the Department of Parks and Recreation (DPR), which adjusts the amount for inflation, In addition, a second condition has been included at the request of the DPR that allows, at DPR's discretion, the substitution of in-kind services for all or part of this fee.
+However, in order to be able to find conformance with the requirements of the relevant preliminary plan of subdivision, this requirement has been brought forward to the Recommendation section of this report as a condition recommended by the Department of Parks and Recreation (DPR), which adjusts the amount for inflation.
+In addition, a second condition has been included at the request of DPR that allows, at DPR's discretion, the substitution of in-kind services for all or part of this fee.